NOW ACCEPTING NEW CLIENTS online and in person!

 In 1958 the United States banned the use of subliminal messaging in music, advertising, and movies.
 Why was subliminal messaging removed?
 Because it works.
 Flash utilizes the same principles as subliminal messaging but with a twist.
 It uses this principle to install positive images instead of negative.
 This can speed up the EMDR standard protocol process and help get you better quickly.

-The flash technique will utilize a series of blinks and bilateral stimulation to work on installing a positive and engaging image.
+The flash technique will utilize a series of blinks and bilateral stimulation to install a positive and engaging image.
 The flash technique can be utilized with eyes open or closed.
 You will produce a traumatic memory and then flash positive memories to reduce the level of trauma and distress associated with the initial image.

 Container interventions are also utilized to put the disturbing image in a book or other "container".
 This will help you contain and learn to compartmentalize your traumatic situation so you can stay present and stabilized in your day-to-day life.

 Whether it be a car wreck, a robbery or other traumatic situation flash can help.
 Flash can be an integral part of the EMDR standard protocol process.

 There may be many therapists out there, but few are Certified Trauma Therapists.
 Your average counselor has only minimal training with trauma therapy.
-All of Choices therapists have a strong understanding of the role trauma plays in mental health challenges.
+All Choices therapists have a strong understanding of the role trauma plays in mental health challenges.

 Many psychological issues are caused by negative and traumatizing events in the past.
-This does not mean that you meet the criteria for PTSD, it only means that it is highly likely that some bad things happened to you (they happen to everyone) and had an effect on you.
+This does not mean that you meet the criteria for PTSD, it only means that it is highly likely that some terrible things happened to you (they happen to everyone) and had an effect on you.

 As the clinical director, Adam Kleinman will ensure that you receive top care from all Choices clinicians.